guardzcom/awesome-msp/README.md

 ## Cloud Management
 - [CloudCheckr](https://cloudcheckr.com/) - Cloud management platform for MSPs, offering cost optimization, security, and compliance management.
 - [CloudHealth](https://www.cloudhealthtech.com/) - Cloud management platform for MSPs, providing cost management, security, and governance.
 - [Nerdio](https://getnerdio.com/) - Azure Virtual Desktop Management and Windows 365 solutions for Managed Service Providers & Enterprise IT professionals.

 ## Remote Support
 - [AnyDesk](https://anydesk.com/) - A lightweight and fast remote support tool that allows you to access devices, transfer files, and collaborate with others.
 AnyDesk is known for its low latency and high-performance capabilities.
 - [Bomgar Remote Support](https://www.beyondtrust.com/remote-support) - A comprehensive remote support platform that offers features like remote access, file transfer, and desktop sharing.
 It is designed for IT and support teams.
-- [ConnectWise Control](https://www.connectwise.com/software/control) - Remote support and remote access solution.
+- [ConnectWise ScreenConnect](https://screenconnect.connectwise.com/) - Solve your clients' technical issues anytime, anywhere, instantly.
+Get ConnectWise ScreenConnect (formerly ConnectWise Control).
 - [LogMeIn Rescue](https://www.logmeinrescue.com/) - A powerful remote support platform that offers features like remote access, file transfer, and diagnostic tools.
 It is designed for IT professionals and customer support teams.
 - [Remote Utilities](https://www.remoteutilities.com/) - A secure and flexible remote support solution that offers features like remote access, file transfer, and remote task management.
 It is designed for IT professionals and support teams.
-- [ScreenConnect](https://www.connectwise.com/software/control/screenconnect) - A remote support tool that provides secure access to devices, file transfer, and remote diagnostics.
-It is designed for IT professionals and MSPs.
 - [SolarWinds Take Control](https://www.solarwindsmsp.com/products/take-control) - A remote support solution that provides remote access, file transfer, and system diagnostics.
-It is designed for MSPs and IT professionals.
 - [Splashtop](https://www.splashtop.com/) - Fast and secure solutions for remote work, remote support, remote learning, and more at the best value.
 - [TeamViewer](https://www.teamviewer.com/) - A comprehensive remote support solution that allows you to access and control devices remotely, share files, and collaborate with others.